 Pacific University’s College of Health Professions is dedicated to helping students become leaders in the dynamic field of healthcare.

-According to the U.S. Bureau of Labor Statistics (BLS, 2012), the Medical and Health Services Manager occupation “is expected to grow by 22 percent or 68,000 jobs from 2010 to 2020, faster than the average for all occupations.”
+According to the U.S. Bureau of Labor Statistics (BLS, 2012), Medical and Health Services Manager occupations are “expected to grow by 22 percent or 68,000 jobs from 2010-2020.”
+This is faster than other occupations.
+The BLS also reports that entry in to these professions is a bachelor’s degree, most often preferring a master’s degree.

-For those interested in our Master's of Healthcare Administration Program but lacking a bachelor’s degree, the BHS program provides an opportunity for students to complete an undergraduate degree and apply for admission to the MHA program.
+For those interested in pursuing a master’s degree the Master's of Healthcare Administration (MHA) Program is the perfect next step.
+Obtaining your bachelor’s degree will provide you the opportunity to complete the undergraduate degree requirement for the MHA program.

-The following programs are available from Pacific University and provide possible health professions pathways for students with the appropriate healthcare experience and applicable associate's degrees who complete the BHS:
+The following programs are available in the College of Health Professions within Pacific University and provide possible pathways for students with the appropriate healthcare experience and who complete the BHS:

 - Occupational Therapy